redux-utilities/flux-standard-action/README.md

 ### `payload`

 The optional `payload` property MAY be any type of value.
 It represents the payload of the action.
-Any information about the action that is not the `type` or `status` should be part of the `payload` field.
+Any information about the action that is not the `type` or `error` should be part of the `payload` field.

-By convention, if the `status` is `error`, the `payload` SHOULD be an error object.
+By convention, if the `error` is `true`, the `payload` SHOULD be an error object.
 This is akin to rejecting a promise with an error object.

 ### `error`